 Not to be confused with the London Borough of Ealing, of which it forms part of, Ealing is the neighbourhood around the Ealing Broadway Underground station.
 It is situated just under 8 miles west of Charing Cross.
 It is the administrative centre of the wider Borough and has been identified as one of the major metropolitan centres of the capital.

 Many Londoners know Ealing as the ‘Queen of Suburbs’ because of its leafy streets and pretty detached properties.
-The arrival of Crossrail in 2019 will slash the time it takes to get from Ealing to the city centre, and so the area is very much growing in popularity.
+The arrival of Crossrail in 2019 slashed the time it takes to get from Ealing to the city centre, and so the area is very much growing in popularity.

 If booking homestay accommodation in an almost-Royal area of suburbia that will soon be London’s hottest neighbourhood sounds like it would suit you, read on to learn more.

 The area is about 8 miles west of central London and sits north of the River Thames.
 Sitting within the wider Borough of Ealing, the district itself is found just south of Wembley.
 It is west of Acton, north of Brentford and east of Brent Valley.
 Whilst largely residential, there are some green spaces in Ealing.
 These include the Common, Walpole Park, Pitshanger Park, Cleveland Park and Montpelier Park.

 Ealing’s nickname as the ‘Queen of Suburbs’ is partly earned because of its detached Victorian and Edwardian homes.
 These are unusual for a neighbourhood so close to the city.
 There’s a mix of properties within the area, however.
 The larger detached properties in some cases house up to 6 or 7 bedrooms, but there are also smaller mock Tudor townhouses and the more typical and modest Victorian terraced houses that you see all over London.
 The area is home to all types and sizes of homes, which makes it such an attractive suburb for people to live in.